ServiceNow/azimuth/docs/docs/reference/configuration/common.md

 # Common Fields Config

-These fields can be modified without affecting the caching.
+These fields are generic and can be adapted based on the user's machine.

 === "Class Definition"